 This must be done prior to or soon after your arrival at UB in order for you to be refunded the fee for University Student Medical Insurance.
 You may waive until the due date of your first tuition bill with no penalty.
 There is a $50 penalty to waive after the first due date which doubles each month.
 The final waiver deadline will be posted on the Student Medical Insurance website.

 In mid-July, the waiver process will be available on-line along with dependent enrollment information and application (to add dependents, i.e. spouse or children).
 Frequently asked questions about the SMI plan, including the plan benefits, will also be available at the SMI Office and in PDF format on-line.
 Please visit the Student Medical Insurance website for the updated information in July.

 University at Buffalo

 Buffalo, NY 14260-2100

 Phone: (716) 645-3036

 Requirements for international travel as a medical student:

 Then, you must choose one of the following two insurance

 All UB medical students are automatically enrolled in a group plan for disability insurance via HSA Consulting after paying the modest annual premium that’s charged to the fall tuition bill.
-Please visit UB Learns for the policy brochure.
-Contact the Office of Medical Education for assistance if you would like to submit a claim.
+Please visit the Buffalo Medical Student Disability Plan Website for information on the plan, instructions on submitting a claim and contact information for questions.

 Students are covered with liability insurance for clinical duties when BOTH conditions are satisfied: